Programs

 The Past

 Media created a false narrative of what Juneteenth is by painting it as a “celebration” to the end of slavery in the United States.
 In reality, it is the date 250,000 enslaved Black Americans in Galveston, Texas, were told they were free on June 19, 1865 – 2.5 years after the Emancipation Proclamation (signed Jan.
 1, 1863) went into effect.
 Outdoor Afro is correcting this narrative by sharing this history nationwide.
-To honor this day, we encourage our community, partners, and regional networks to spend time in nature (whether a nearby beach or public park for example).
-Outdoor Afro invites neighborhoods across the United States to join the network to reflect on and commemorate freedom, asking ourselves: What does freedom mean to me?
+To honor this day, we encourage our community, partners, and regional networks to spend time in nature (whether a nearby beach, swimming pool, or public park for example).
+Our organization invites neighborhoods across the United States to join us to reflect on and commemorate freedom, asking ourselves: What does freedom mean to me?

 The Present

-Network theme for this year: “Juneteenth 2022: Reflecting on Freedom with Outdoor Afro.”
-Our commemoration takes place Sunday, June 19, on the nation’s designated three-day holiday weekend.
-It’s Outdoor Afro’s way of continuing to educate and course correct digital audiences and the general public about the true meaning of Juneteenth.
+Org theme: “Juneteenth 2024: Freedom to Access Water.”
+Our commemoration takes place Wednesday, June 19, on the federal holiday.
+It’s Outdoor Afro’s way of continuing to educate and course correct digital audiences and the general public about the true meaning of Juneteenth and our community connections to land, wildlife, and water.

-REGISTER HERE.
-By doing so, you’re simply pledging to join us in nature.
+SIMPLY GO OUTSIDE.
+By doing so, you’re pledging to join us in the outdoors.
 That’s it.
-We’re aiming to get 50,000 people outside – from anywhere you feel comfortable in nature for only 2.5 hours – to reflect in honor of the 2.5 years that freedom delayed for 250,000 enslaved people of Galveston, Texas.
+Since Outdoor Afro dedicates each year to strengthening relationships with local waterways, discover a nearby water source in your neighborhood for only 2.5 hours – to reflect in honor of the 2.5 years that freedom delayed for 250,000 enslaved Black people of Galveston, Texas.